 TIME: 10am - 5pm

-MATERIALS FEE $100 paid to instructor
+MATERIALS FEE $100 paid to instructor at class

 LEVEL: Intermediate to Advanced

 Learn how to create beautiful folds of clothing starting with watercolor and and finishing it with glass.
 Using the direct technique, you will create detailed painterly images using different materials.

 The class will start with a short demo explaining why you can invent your own still life model of drapery and undulations with scarfs and fabrics.